 In microeconomics, an Engel curve describes how household expenditure on a particular good or service varies with household income.
 There are two varieties of Engel curves.
 Budget share Engel curves describe how the proportion of household income spent on a good varies with income.
 Alternatively, Engel curves can also describe how real expenditure varies with household income.
 In microeconomics Engel curves are used for equivalence scale calculations and related welfare comparisons, and determine properties of demand systems such as aggregability and rank.
 Engel curves have also been used to study how the changing industrial composition of growing economies are linked to the changes in the composition of household demand.
 In trade theory, one explanation of inter-industry trade has been the hypothesis that countries with similar income levels possess similar preferences for goods and services (the Lindner hypothesis), which suggests that understanding how the composition of household demand changes with income may play an important role in determining global trade patterns.

-From 1882 he retired to the Villa Engel in Serkowitz, now part of Radebeul, but continued his research.
+From 1882 Engel retired to the Villa Engel in Serkowitz, now part of Radebeul, but continued his research.
 He was also Chairman of the Supervisory Board of the Neubrunn Waterworks and of the Lößnitz Embellishment Association.
-Engel died 1896 in Serkowitz at age 75.
+Ernst Engel died 1896 in Serkowitz at age 75.

 References and Further Reading: